Updated: 28 January 2021

 Figures for each river and county.

 Annual.
-Figures are published in January the year after the fishing has taken place.
+Preliminary figures are published in January the year after the fishing has taken place.
+Final figures are published in Statbank about two months later.

 The Norwegian Environment Agency forwards data to NASCO (North Atlantic Salmon Conservation Organization).